HITECHCRIME/HC_SG113_NTSWGA/README.md

-maybe i should tough it out - you once said dust goes down - uu x now i doubt it will ever happen blood 7
+maybe i should tough it out - you once said dust goes down - uu x? now i doubt it will ever happen blood

 caught in the net so slow - uu
 ya cannot reach them heights - ya (down)